+'''

-''' ambientContribSparse(y, ...)
+ambientContribSparse(y, ...)

 S4 method for signature 'ANY'

 ambientContribSparse(

 y,

 ambient,

 prop = 0.5,

 mode = c("scale", "profile", "proportion"),

 BPPARAM = SerialParam()

 )

+'''

-S4 method for signature 'SummarizedExperiment' ambientContribSparse(y, ..., assay.type = "counts") '''
+''' S4 method for signature 'SummarizedExperiment' ambientContribSparse(y, ..., assay.type = "counts") '''

 У A numeric matrix-like object containing counts, where each row represents a feature (usually a conjugated tag) and each column represents a cell or group of cells.
-Alternativaly a Summarized Experiment chiest containing such a matrix y can also be a numeric vector of counts; this is coerced into a one-column matrix.

-Alternatively, a SummarizedExperiment object containing such a matrix.

-For the SummarizedExperiment method, further arguments to pass to the ANY ambient A numeric vector of length equal to nrow(y), containing the proportions of transcripts for each feature in the ambient solution.

-prop Numeric scalar specifying the maximum proportion of features that are expected to be present for any cell.

-mode String indicating the output to return, see Value.

-BPPARAM A BiocParallelParam object specifying how parallelization should be performed.

-assay.type Integer or string specifying the assay containing the count matrix.
+Alternatively, a SummarizedExperiment object containing such a matrix. y can also be a numeric vector of counts; this is coerced into a one-column matrix.
+For the generic, further arguments to pass to individual methods.
+For the SummarizedExperiment method, further arguments to pass to the ANY method. ambient A numeric vector of length equal to nrow(y), containing the proportions of transcripts for each feature in the ambient solution. prop Numeric scalar specifying the maximum proportion of features that are expected to be present for any cell. mode String indicating the output to return, see Value.
+BPPARAM A BiocParallelParam object specifying how parallelization should be performed. assay.type Integer or string specifying the assay containing the count matrix.